KittCheung1/trivia-game/README.md

 Locate the root folder of the project run in the terminal: npm run dev

 ## Collaborators
-GitLab : @gabriel_andersson
+GitLab : @gabriel_andersson, @KittCheung
-GitHub : gabrielandersson
+GitHub : gabrielandersson, KittCheung1